-and in the end everything is fixed and here we are in Cape Town 4 years after debuting in my first World Series (not many more would come either) with more than 48h traveling while in South America, Europe and now Africa.
+And in the end everything is arranged and here we are in Cape Town 4 years after debuting in my first World Series (not many more would come either) with more than 48 hours of travel being in South America, Europe and now Africa.

 By the way the suitcases and the bike did not arrive to give a little more touch to the adventure.